 You’ve picked your destination, purchased your holiday essentials and booked your transfers – you’re ready to get away!
 But, are you flying for the first time?
-It’s a daunting thought, no matter what your age; What do I need to prepare?
+It’s a daunting thought, no matter what your age.
+What do I need to prepare?
 How will I know where to go?
 Will it be busy?
-Are just some of the questions that will be running through your mind.
+What is the security process like and what can I take in my hand luggage?
+These are just some of the questions that will be running through your mind.

 Don’t panic!
-We have put together a few Tips for First Time Flyers to prepare for your first trip to the airport to (hopefully) put you at ease.
+We have put together a few helpful tips for first time flyers to prepare for your first trip to the airport and to (hopefully) put you at ease.

 Before you Go